 Gently separate the seedlings and plant them in either store bought biodegradable pots or make your own newspaper pots like I show you here.

 Biodegradable pots can be planted right in the ground making the very, VERY finicky Luffa plant less likely to go into transplant shock.
+BUT biodegradable pots don’t biodegrade very quickly, making it difficult for plant roots to get out into the soil that they need to.

 Part of the reason I had such good success with my germination rate is that I harvested the seeds myself, from my own Luffa, only a few months ago.
 That’s half the battle, having fresh seeds.
+But if you don’t have that luxury you can buy luffa seeds from reputable growers.
+I got my original seeds from William Dam Seeds.